ishumancentricai/fairlea/_pages/team.md

     </td>
     <td style="vertical-align: top; padding-left: 20px;">
       <p><strong>Jana Elsner</strong></p>
-      <p>Legal doctoral candidate and research associate specializing in criminal procedure law, with a focus on the use of artificial intelligence in criminal prosecution and law enforcement in the cryptocurrency sector.</p>
+      <p>Jana Elsner is a legal doctoral candidate and research associate specializing in criminal procedure law, with a focus on the use of artificial intelligence in criminal prosecution and law enforcement in the cryptocurrency sector.</p>
       <a href="mailto:john@example.com" style="text-decoration: none; margin-right: 10px;">
         📧 Email
       </a>